More Compare Two Sheets videos

 The No key columns mode suits to sheet-based documents like invoices or contracts.
 These sheets may have a different number of rows or include one or even several tables.
 It is important to preserve the structure of these sheets and avoid comparing, for example, header rows with the main table rows.

-Video: How to compare Excel spreadsheets
+How to compare lists in Excel cell by cell

 In this video, I will show how to find differences in two Excel invoices.
 I will use the Ablebits Compare Two Sheets tool and its No key columns comparing mode.